Learn Acrylic Painting

 Lesson Six: Personal Style.
 Through a brainstorming process, you will investigate your own personal style and learn how to develop it.
 The final painting study will be uniquely your own!
 This last lesson will help prepare you for the first Advanced Lessons.

-Click here to start Intermediate Acrylic Painting lessons.
+Click here to start the FREE Intermediate Acrylic Painting lessons.

 "Dunes At Sunset"